rizwan95/ohmyswift.com/_posts/2020-02-13-simulating-remote-push-notifications-in-a-simulator.md

 layout: post
 title: Simulating remote push notifications in a simulator
 date: 2020-02-13 22:22 +0530
+category: Push Notifications
-category: Swift, ios simulator, simulator notifications
+tags: [swift, ios simulator, simulator notifications]
 comments: true
+author: Rizwan

 summary: Apple just released Xcode 11.4 and one of the notable features is simulating remote push notifications in simulators.
 Let's see it in action.
 twitter_card: